IMAN-NAMJOOYAN/ngin_prometheus_monitoring/README.md

       app.kubernetes.io/instance: mynginx
       app.kubernetes.io/name: nginx
 ```
-*Note:* we run nginx deployment on "deafault" name space. you can deploy nginx on custom namespace.
+*Note:* We run the nginx deployment in the "default" namespace.
+You can deploy nginx to a custom namespace.
 ```
 4- apply ServiceMonitor.